NationalUniversitySystem/dev-knowledge-hub/docs/workflows/local-environment-import.md

 - wp-config.php can be found at: C:\Users\\[user]\\.local\share\vip\dev-environment\sip-org\config (windows specific)
 	- Certain sites/plugins might require certain 'development constants' to be set here, i.e. `define( 'JETPACK_DEV_DEBUG', true );`

+**Troubleshooting**
+Links on my local dev are https and my browser throws an error when trying to navigate.
+- WP Database, `wp_options` table, make sure `option_name: siteurl` and `option_name: home` values are set to **http**://[url] instead of **https**://[url]
+	- If you change this, need to navigate to WP Admin>Permalinks and click 'save changes' without actually changing anything.
+This will rewrite your permalinks to be http
+- Or, there are also methods to get SSL on your localhost

 --------------------------------------------------------------------------------